Asset-Based and Citizen-led Development

 Who Should Apply?

-This course is intended for change-makers of any age or sector who are questioning the relevance of externally-driven projects and programs based predominantly on needs and deficits.
-You are a good candidate if you want to be exposed to, and jointly contribute to, practical alternatives that start with community strengths.
+This course is intended for change-makers of any age or sector who want to start with community strengths.
 This includes community-builders, government agencies, NGOs, universities, and grant-making organizations.